open-rsx/rsb-manual/logger.rst

   In the above example, the C++ version of the :program:`logger` is instructed to participate in the :term:`channel` designated by the root :term:`scope` ``/``.
-This means that the :program:`logger` will display all :term:`events` which are receivable using its configured :term:`transports`.
-In this example, the configured :term:`transports` depend on the |project| :ref:`configuration file and environment variables <configuration>`.
+This means that the :program:`logger` will display all :term:`event` s which are receivable using its configured :term:`transport` s.
+In this example, the configured :term:`transport` s depend on the |project| :ref:`configuration file and environment variables <configuration>`.
 * .. code-block:: sh